-- The Boyle-Charles Gas Law makes reference to temperature PV=μR·T - But what is temperature? - The kinetic theory of gases replaced the right side of the equation with - $ PV = (2n/3 mv^2)/2$ - In which temperature is understood as mean velocity of particles - The mean motion of gas molecules is not something that we observeRather, it is a new, theoretical entity - What is to be gained by introducing new entities? - Theoretical unification
+- The Boyle-Charles Gas Law makes reference to temperature - PV=μR⋅T - But what is temperature? - The kinetic theory of gases replaced the right side of the equation with - $ PV = (2n/3 \text{ my}^2)/2$ - In which temperature is understood as mean velocity of particles - The mean motion of gas molecules is not something that we observe - Rather, it is characterized in terms of the reducing theory - What is to be gained by introducing new entities? - Claim: Theoretical unification